Among three influences contributing to Agincourt’s condition, to its physical form — Forces, Factors & Faces — I have no particular favorite.

-Architect and client would normally have thrashed out the program elements—what was possible within the budget, the ideal versus the real—and developed two or three preliminary schemes for discussion, at which point schemes might be accepted, rejected, or combined and developed further.
-It’s that sort of historical information that frequently disappears into the trash, so we may never know how the final school was achieved and approved.
+Architect and client would normally have thrashed out the program elements—what was possible within the budget, the ideal versus the real—and developed two or three preliminary schemes for discussion, at which point proposals might be accepted, rejected, or combined and developed further.
+It’s that sort of historical information which frequently disappears into the waste basket, so we may never know how the final design was achieved and approved.

 The World of Work

 The decennial U.S. Census has been an important source for information on many topics.
 Though the format of each census changes, 19th century versions are useful for understanding ethnicity, marital status, birth rates, occupation, home ownership, etc. What you may not know is that the census for 1890 — potentially one of the most important for an especially volatile period in U.S. history, documenting the end of “the frontier” — burned in 1921 before it could be opened for public access.
 Anyone doing on-line genealogical work was hampered by that gaping hole in resources.